Blueprint SDK — API

 public

 Decorator that marks a method in your blueprint class as 'public'.
 All public methods must be marked with the public decorator.
-In addition, you must explicitly specify which types of actions the public method can receive.
-This should be done using the following keyword arguments:
+In addition, you must explicitly specify which types of actions the public method can receive, if any.
+This should be done using one of the following keyword arguments:

 Truefor each action type you want to allow: